Emma-CH/PreVEAB/README.md

 # PreVEAB
-PreVEAB takes account of nucleotide seuqence or amino acid states of the designated 14 codon positions and aims to measure the strength of passage adaptation and predict the vaccine efficacy of the candidate vaccine virus isolate.
+PreVEAB takes account of the nucleotide sequence or amino acid states from the 14 pre-defined codon positions and aims to measure the strength of passage adaptation and predict the vaccine efficacy of the candidate vaccine virus isolate.

 ## Background
 Vaccine efficacy of influenza A H3N2 virus has sharply dropped recently, which might be majorly contributed by virus antigenic drift or mutations occurring during vaccine production.
+Since WHO always considers the antigenic properties during the vaccine virus selection and antigenic cluster transitions occur every 3.3 years on average which is not consistent with the continuously decreasing of vaccine efficacy, attentions are put on the mutations occurring during vaccine manufacture.

-These mutations accumulated during virus propagation in hosts or cells such as embryonated eggs and mammalian cell mediums are defined as passage adaption.
-Hereby, we targets to measure the effects of passage adaption on vaccine efficacy.
+The mutations accumulated during virus propagation in hosts or cells such as embryonated eggs and mammalian cell lines are defined as passage adaption.
+And it has been well known that the seed precursor influenza virus used for vaccine production must be generated in eggs, which in turn to causes the egg passage adaptation happened during the vaccine production.
+Hereby, to find out the impact of egg passage adaptation on vaccine efficacy seems urgent and meaningful.

-32,278 H3N2 hemagglutinin (HA1) sequences as well as passage annotation information have been collected from Global Initiative on Sharing All Influenza Data (GISAID) EpiFlu database.
-Furthermore, 14 codon positions have been identified with strong signature of passage adaptation in embyonated egg using two statistical tests.
+32,278 H3N2 hemagglutinin (HA1) sequences as well as accessible passage annotation information have been collected from Global Initiative on Sharing All Influenza Data (GISAID) EpiFlu database.
+Furthermore, 14 codon positions have been identified under strong passage adaptation in embyonated egg using statistical methods.

-According to the knowledge that the seed precursor influenza virus used for vaccine production must be generated in eggs, to find out the impact of egg passage adaptation on vaccine efficacy is urgent and meaningful.
-In order to quantitative measure the strength of passage adaptation, enrichment scores (ES) of allels from 14 pre-defined codon positions are calculated for 32,278 background virus sequences and 99 vaccine virus sequences.
-Principle component analysis (PCA) uncovers the different distribution of 32,278 background virus and vaccine strains and vaccine strains (distantly located from the major clustering of background strains) clearly bear significant evidence of passage adaptation.
-Subsequently, "adaptive distance" has been defined to measure the strength of passage adaptation.
+In order to quantitative measure the strength of passage adaptation, enrichment scores (ES) of alleles from 14 pre-defined codon positions are calculated for 32,278 background virus sequences and 99 vaccine virus sequences.
+Principle component analysis (PCA) uncovers the different distributions of background and vaccine strains, and vaccine strains (distantly located from the major clustering of background strains) clearly bear significant evidence of passage adaptation.
+Subsequently, adaptive distance has been defined to measure the strength of passage adaptation.

 Trends of adaptive distances and vaccine efficacies ranged from 2010 to 2014 year indicate the essential contribution of egg passage adaptation to the reduced vaccine efficacy.
-Therefor, we developed this computational strategy which provides a way to measure the adaptive distance of candidate vaccine virus strain and in further predict the vaccine efficacy for public consideration.
+Therefore, we developed this computational strategy which provides a way to measure the adaptive distance of candidate vaccine virus strain and in further predict the vaccine efficacy for public consideration.

 ## Installing